(I may earn a small commission on the products linked to in this post.)

 Many people experience these symptoms but can’t discern the cause.
 You might wonder why you feeling bad and attribute it to growing pains, or seasonal weather.

-I Was Affected By A Dust Mite Infested Pillow
+I Was Affected By Dust Mites In My Pillow

 While in school I looked at other people and wondered why no one else was experiencing similar symptoms as me.
 I even went to the doctor and was told I was fine.